-It is recommended that the provisions include matters of consideration for the consent authority which relate to the objectives.
-These should relate to both the protection of existing ecosystems and the consideration of opportunities for enhancement.
+The provisions relating to biodiversity protection and riparian lands include matters of consideration for the consent authority which relate to the objectives.
+These relate to both the protection of existing ecosystems and the consideration of opportunities for enhancement.

-While not part of the draft model provisions, it is recommended that the clause include a provision requiring the consent authority to be satisfied that measures to achieve no net loss of significant vegetation or habitat have been considered:
+The clause includes a provision requiring the consent authority to be satisfied that measures to achieve no net loss of significant vegetation or habitat have been considered:

 - While every effort has been made to avoid setting up conflicts between natural environmental values and future development in the LEPs, the achievement of viable, residential areas, supported by services and infrastructure, and lively centres of various sizes may require some compromise of small but potentially significant patches of vegetation or habitat within a site. - 'No net loss' recognises this need for flexibility.
 This flexibility may be achieved by the application of off-sets.
 Offsets are designed to make up for the loss of the natural values of a site, through improvements or protection.
 Offsets should only be used, where all other practical measures have been taken to prevent or mitigate environmental impacts.
-Any remaining adverse impacts are then offset by a range of management actions undertaken in such a manner that the actions maintain or improve biodiversity outcomes for the region.

-• A policy to guide the implementation of 'no net loss' across the LGA is currently in preparation and would supplement the Biobanking Scheme, a state-wide offsetting program.
+Any remaining adverse impacts are then offset by a range of management actions undertaken in such a manner that the actions maintain or improve biodiversity outcomes for the region. - A policy to guide the implementation of 'no net loss' across the LGA is currently in preparation and would supplement the Biobanking Scheme, a state-wide offsetting program.
 The map overlays would provide a basis for decision making on the appropriateness of proposed donor offset sites and the selection of receiving sites.
-Provisions relating to 'no net loss' should be incorporated within Council's DCP.
+Provisions relating to 'no net loss' are incorporated within Council's DCP.

-A stormwater provision in relation to stormwater management is also recommended.
-The Department of Planning and Infrastructure has drafted a sample clause that requires urban development to:
+The standard local provision in relation to stormwater management is also included in both LEPs.
+This clause requires urban development to:

-- maximise water permeable surfaces to allow infiltration of water where soil allows; - provide on site stormwater retention for re-use where practical; and - minimise and mitigate downstream impacts on adjoining sites, bushland and watercourses.
+- maximise water permeable surfaces to allow infiltration of water where soil allows; - provide on-site stormwater retention for re-use where practical; and - minimise and mitigate downstream impacts on adjoining sites, bushland and watercourses.